On an Optimal Stopping Problem with a Discontinuous Reward: Financial Setting

 \subsection{Variable Annuity Contract}

-In this section, we describe a simplified variable annuity contract offering a guaranteed minimum accumulation benefit at maturity $T\in\reals_+$.
-Throughout this paper, $\reals_+$ denotes the strictly positive real numbers, that is $\reals_+=\{x\in\reals | x>0\}$.
-At inception of the contract, the policyholder deposits an initial premium in an investment sub-account (or fund) tracking the financial market.
-Here, we assume that this sub-account tracks the risky asset with price process $S$.
-We denote by $F=\{F_t\}_{0\leq t\leq T}$ the value process of the sub-account.
+We consider a simplified variable annuity contract offering a guaranteed minimum accumulation benefit at maturity $T\in\reals_+$, with $\reals_+=\{x\in\reals | x>0\}$.
+At inception of the contract, the policyholder deposits an initial premium in an investment account (or fund) tracking the risky asset.
+We denote by $F=\{F_t\}_{0\leq t\leq T}$ the value process of the account.

 We remark that variable annuity policyholders usually benefit from a return-of-premium guarantee if they die before maturity.
-Under the assumption that mortality risk is completely diversifiable, it is straight-forward to add the death benefit in the analysis of the contract, see for example \cite{Mackay2017}.
-For this reason, in this paper, we ignore mortality risk.
+Under the assumption that mortality risk is completely diversifiable, it is straight-forward to add the death benefit in the analysis of the contract, see for example \cite{Mackay2017} and \cite{de2024variable}.
+In this paper, we ignore mortality risk.